sreeharshrajan/Python-Exercises/basics/README.md

 - Scientific Computing and Data Processing
 - Multimedia, Image Processing, etc.

-## Some Companies that use python are:
+## Some Companies that use python are

 - Google
 - Facebook